yasamanjs/MedBot-A-GenAI-Powered-Assistant-for-Classifying-and-Responding-to-Medical-Transcriptions/README.md

 ## 📘 Project Overview

 This project demonstrates how **Generative AI techniques** can be combined to build a real-world assistant for healthcare support.
-The assistant, called **MedBot**, is designed to understand medical case descriptions, classify them into medical specialties, and offer relevant next steps—such as retrieving similar records or suggesting nearby providers.
+The assistant, called **MedBot**, is designed to understand medical case descriptions, classify them into medical specialties, and offer relevant next steps, such as retrieving similar records or suggesting nearby providers.

 The solution showcases both **model fine-tuning** and **tool-augmented conversation design** using **LangGraph** and **Gemini API**.